Technology

 Bio-Integrated Tech: How Our Merged Reality with Machines is Taking Shape

 The line between human and computer is blurring.
 We're moving from devices we hold to technologies that merge with our skin, our nerves, and our brains.
-This is the new frontier of human-machine symbiosis.
+This is the new frontier of bio-integrated technology.